Skip Navigation

 Campus or city?

-You may also want to compare universities spread across a town or city centre to those that have a campus location to get a feel for them both (we’ve written a helpful article on this particular debate here).
+You may also want to compare universities spread across a town or city centre to those that have a campus location to get a feel for them both (we’ve written a helpful article on this particular debate).

-One thing we would say for definite though, it’s important that you if you can visit, that you do.
-Visiting the campus or city allows you to immerse yourself in the environment that your student will be spending the next 3-4 years of their life, to truly make an informed decision.
+One thing that we would recommend is that you visit, if you can.
+Visiting the campus or city allows you to immerse yourself in the environment where your student will be spending the next three to four years of their life.
+And gives your student more of an idea of what it’ll be like to study there.

 Plan your day

-You may also want to factor in planning things like parking in advance, particularly at a city location.
+You may also want to factor in planning things like parking, particularly at a city location.
 Luckily, at Edge Hill we have free onsite parking for over 2,400 cars, so that’s one thing you can tick off your list.

 Don’t forget: Wear comfortable shoes.
 You will be doing lots of walking, much of it outdoors, so ensure that you are dressed for the unpredictable weather.